csrapr/uphold_challenge_backend/README.md

 - In the project root, run the command `npm i`

 # 3 - Run the script
-- Type node `index.js` in the project root
+- Run the command `index.js` in the project root

 # 4 - Test the script using jest
-- Type `npm test` in the project root
+- Run the command `npm test` in the project root